 - You will be taken to the Service creation form under the Services accordion on the Location page.

-Here you will provide information* about the service:
+- Now you will enter information* about the new recurring service:

 - Asset to Service - assign this service to a particular asset at a location.

 - Service Line - select the type of service.